 This article was published in Jan 2007:

 The London Borough of Richmond have recently announced major increases in parking charges (they expect to collect at least £1million more).
 One additional element in their proposals is to charge permit parking scheme users based on the CO2 emissions of their vehicles.
 This could result in some residents paying as much as £300 per year, instead of £100.
-The press release issued by the Association of British Drivers said the following:
+A press release said the following:

 “Richmond’s New Parking Charges Miss the Point, says drivers’ group.
 Richmond council has hit the headlines today by announcing they will charge residents more to park outside their homes if they own ‘gas guzzling’ cars.
 The new tax is an attempt to reduce CO2 emissions.